awesome-astra/docs/docs/pages/astra/astra-cli.md

     +-----------------------------------------+
     ```

-### 3. Get Help
+You can work with multiple organizations and swap from one to another.
+Creating and managing extra configurations is covered in [Advanced Configuration](#configuration) chapter.

+???+ info "Scope of Astra security tokens"

+    The security tokens are created for an organization only.
+If you need to work with multiple organizations then multiple tokens are required.
+You limit the scope of a token to a single database.

+### **2.3.
+Autocompletion**

-The solution provides extensive documentation for any command.
-It also provides some bash autocompletion; use the `TAB` key twice to get a list of options.
+The cli provides bash autocompletion for `bash` and `zsh` shells.
+Use `TAB` key twice to get a list of available options.

-**✅ 3a - Autocompletion**
+✅ Autocomplete

 ```
 astra <TAB> <TAB>